 Ms Egan holds a BA in urban studies and political science from Barnard College, Columbia University, an MSEd from Bank Street Graduate School of Education, and an MBA from Columbia Business School.
 Prior to her business career, she worked for several years in public education in New York including five years teaching middle school mathematics at a public school in Harlem.
 She lives on an island off the coast of Seattle with her three children and serves on the boards of three Seattle area non-profit organizations: Thrive by Five Washington; YouthCare; and the Crystal Mountain Alpine Club (CMAC) ski team.
 She also serves on the Board of Directors of Les Schwab Tire Centers, and on the advisory board for AngeLabs.

 I like to build things.
 I also really enjoy spending time with my family eating home cooked dinners made from real, fresh ingredients.
 Combining my passion for building great software with helping people enjoy healthy dinners together is a winning combination.
 I also like knowing where my food comes and enjoy fresh eggs daily from our backyard chickens.
-When I’m not building (or eating) I like to bike and watch the NFL.
-Go Seahawks!
+When I’m not building (or eating) I like to bike, weld things and watch football. #GOHAWKS

-Eric has nearly two decades of experience developing innovative software products and leading high performance engineering teams.
-He has been a leader in several startups and previously served as Vice President of Product Development at Vertafore, where he led a large, talented team of engineers building large scale saas products for the insurance and finance industries.
+Eric has over eighteen years of experience developing innovative software products and leading high performance engineering teams.
+He has been a leader in several startups and previously served as VP of Product Development at Vertafore, where he led a large, talented team of engineers building saas products for the insurance and finance industries.

 Growing up on a family farm and ranch in Montana I have always felt a connection to food, where it comes from and how it gets to your table.
 Throughout my education, I continued to focus on the role that agriculture plays in the world economy and how people relate to their food.
 As an avid cook, gardener, and home canner Gatheredtable is the perfect combination of all of the aspects of life that I am passionate about.
 I am so excited to share my passion for food, from farm to table, with you!